dijkstracula/solvent/paper/report.md

 have to step in and help with the proof discharge, and program execution is sometimes constrained to e.g. provably terminate, fit into Calculus of Constructions-compliant datatypes, or whatever.
-Definition of a dependent type should go here too.
+Definition of a dependent type should go here too, and ideally an example that requires something more expressive than liquid types.
 Sammy: since you're the real Type Enjoyer maybe can you flesh this bit out?_

 ### Towards a model-theoretic approach